 Be sure to take a few fans along when the time comes!
 We have a pump in the garage that’s perfect for your boat.
 You’re great Russell and this has been a pleasure.
 I want to thank you again for taking time out of your busy schedule to talk to me and share a little about your life, Z Nation and your upcoming projects.
-I wish you the best with the show and your future career and as all the other Z Nation fans out here, I’m of course hoping that the Syfy Channel and NBC Universal will renew Z Nation for a 5th season!
+I wish you the best with the show and your future career and as all the other Z Nation fans out here, I’m of course very happy that the Syfy Channel and NBC Universal have renewed Z Nation for a 5th season!

 You can keep up with Russell Hodgkinson by following him on Twitter at: @hodgmahal